rhonamackay/podcast-recs/readme.md

-An app for all my finest podcast episode recommendations, created with create-react-app and deployed on GitHub Pages here: https://rhonamackay.github.io/podcast-recs/
+An app for all my finest podcast episode recommendations, created with create-react-app and deployed on GitHub Pages.
+Get your finest podcast recommendations [here](https://rhonamackay.github.io/podcast-recs/) 🗣🎧

+Check out the 'master' branch to view the source code!